FilConscious/AiFGym/README.md

 Active inference agents in discrete state-spaces using Open AI Gym.

+To run a script using the active_inf module write in a terminal:

+`python -m scripts.main -task task1 -env GridWorldv0 -nr 1 -ne 2 -pt states -as kd`

+To visualize the data:

+`python -m active_inf.visuals.visualiz -i 4 -v 8 -ti 0 -tv 8 -vl 3 -hl 3`

 Instruction to install the required packages and visit the Active Inference Zoo.
 This guide assumes that the user has installed Python through Anaconda or similar distributions.